houstonhaynes/PortfolioSite/content/vitae/mlbyaccident.md

 type = "itemized"
 author = "Houston Haynes"
 date = "2019-10-07"
-title = "02.
-My time with Moog" description = "Early Career with a titan of the synthesizer industry" featured = "" featuredpath = ""
+title = "My time with Moog"
+description = "Early Career with a titan of the synthesizer industry" featured = "" featuredpath = ""